-International Experience Canada Provides youth with the opportunity to travel and work abroad.
-Also available for foreign youth that want to travel and work in Canada.
+International Experience Canada provides youth with the opportunity to travel and work abroad.
+Also available for foreign youth who want to travel and work in Canada.

 IAESTE Canada is an international student exchange program that enables Canadian post-secondary students to combine travel with a career-related job overseas.
 Students must be enrolled full-time in any of the following areas: science, engineering, business, or applied arts subjects.

 Volunteer, work or intern abroad with an issue-based organization and develop entrepreneurial and socially responsible leadership skills.
 Students may be required to pay for their own room, board, and travel expenses, as well as arrange for their own visa.

-SWAP Working Holidays promotes short term paid and volunteer cultural exchange opportunities globally.
-Examples include teaching English, animal care and research, as well participating in community development projects.
-There is an application fee for the program which typically pays for your visa, short term accommodation, some local travel or sight-seeing and orientation upon arrival.
+SWAP Working Holidays promotes short-term paid and volunteer cultural exchange opportunities globally.
+Examples include teaching English, animal care, and research, as well as participating in community development projects.
+There is an application fee for the program which typically pays for your visa, short-term accommodation, some local travel or sightseeing, and orientation upon arrival.

-For additional international youth internship programs visit: https://travel.gc.ca/travelling/living-abroad/working
+For more international youth internship programs visit the Government of Canada website.

 Volunteer Experiences In Community Development

 Whether you are interested in a long-term career in development or want experience in grassroots development projects, you might start your research with two well-known Canadian programs.
 It is usual for applicants to have to raise part of the cost of the program, but fundraising assistance is provided by some organizations.

 Canada World Youth: provides volunteer programs across 20 countries worldwide for ages 15 – 35, through participation in community-driven development projects.